mandeep/cookiecutter-pyqt5/README.rst

 With the questions during installation answered, the user will have a fully functioning Python project in their current working directory.
 This package will contain a GUI application template in the package directory as well as a test suite in the package's tests folder.
-All the user needs to finish codign is the rest of their GUI application and related tests.
+All the user needs to finish coding is the rest of their GUI application and related tests.

 Screenshot